Home Energy Score Policy

 Background

-City Council has directed staff to explore home energy score policy options and present possibly pathways forward.
-Eugene currently offers free home energy scores for renters and low-income homeowners through a partnership with EWEB and UO's Home Energy Score Program.
+City Council has directed staff to explore home energy score policy options and present possible pathways forward.
 Four Oregon cities currently require a home energy score when listing a home for sale, including Portland, Hillsboro, Bend and Milwaukee.
-Many other cities across the nation and some states have home energy score policies with varying degrees of regulatory strength and compliance measures.
+Eugene is a exploring a similar policy based on the outcomes of community engagement and policy research.

 • Many homes in Eugene use more energy than necessary.
 Using energy more efficiently can reduce energy costs, protect health, improve comfort and help the environment.